Mars, Venus & majors: What drives college major selection

 Media stereotypes of antisocial computer geeks and teachers, counselors, and professors who discourage girls from STEM majors undermine their self confidence, Pandeya explains.
 Kamala Appel, author and ex-school teacher, college professor and college recruiter, agrees.
 "Young women often undervalue their own contributions in both personal and work relationships, which can often lead to a lack of self confidence."
 As self confidence decreases, so does interest, it seems.

-Few recent studies have been conducted concerning men in underrepresented majors and careers--nursing, elementary school teaching, library science and social work.
+Few recent studies have been conducted concerning men in underrepresented college majors and careers--nursing, elementary school teaching, library science and social work.
 However, in "The Glass Escalator: Hidden Advantages for Men in the 'Female' Professions," Christine Williams determined that men in female-dominated careers actually benefited in the workplace.
 They did, however, encounter "prejudice from clients and others outside their profession."

 The answer: Simplistic or complicated?